Avinash-grit/Avinash-grit/README.md

 #
 👨 **I am ...**

-•	An accomplished data science professional with 10+ years of industry experience with Ford Motors and JP Morgan.
+•	An accomplished data science leader with 10+ years of industry experience with Ford Motors and JP Morgan.

 •	Leading the use cases w.r.t NLP and Genrative Ai to develop and implement expected business solution.